PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 rather than timers.
 This will let Tier runs attribute orchestration work before attempting a session-wide mutable topology cache.

+Internal pass diagnostics now expose deterministic orchestration counters under `metrics`: `preflight_operators_visited`, `state_built`, `snapshot_count`, and `fingerprint_count`.
+OrderedPassManager counts actual snapshot and digest calls, including the extra before-state digest that detects a cycle.
+Model-only preflights return `ModelIRPreflightResult`; shared scanners stop at the first matching operator or when all required op types have been seen.

+The 256-operator no-candidate fixture now proves all 14 emitted spec events report `operators_visited=256`, `state_built=false`, and zero snapshots and fingerprints.
+A first-operator Maximum candidate reports one visited operator, state construction, one snapshot, and zero fingerprints.
+The two-state cycle reports five fingerprints, while invariant rollback reports one snapshot.

+Verification completed with:

+- `52 passed, 12 deselected` for metric accounting, preflight behavior, core manager contracts, and migrated cleanup families;
+- `1074 passed, 5 deselected, 2 warnings in 136.55s` for the full sequential
+  direct suite.

+The next task should surface an aggregate of these internal counters in the managed corpus result files used for local Tier analysis—not in public conversion reports.
+Inspect the bulk runner's existing timing/RSS entry schema and add an optional internal `pass_metrics` summary only where the conversion session diagnostics are available without changing CLI/API artifacts.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work